usgs/earthquake-detection-formats/format-docs/Amplitude.md

 * Amplitude - A decimal number containing the amplitude.
 * Period - A decimal number containing the amplitude period.
-* SNR - A decimal number containing the signal to noise ratio.
+* SNR - A decimal number containing the signal to noise ratio, capped at 1E9.